 I have thousands of happy customers on eBay and you can check out their feedback here.
 I also have a trust pilot page and am keen to gather some more reviews, so if you're a past customer please consider leaving a review here!

-Hi, my name's Matthew and I'm the sole owner of Dino Fossils UK.
+Hi my name's Matthew, I'm the founder and joint owner of Dino Fossils UK.
 I'm 30 years old and love fossils!

 Like many amateur collectors, dealers and professional palaeontologists my age, Jurassic Park had a huge influence on me as a kid, helping to foster a passion for dinosaurs that has persisted into adulthood.
 As I grew up my interests broadened to encompass all kinds of fossils, but dinosaurs still hold a special place in my heart.
 I try to stock a large variety of specimens but make particular effort when it comes to my range of dinsoaur fossils.